nlsynth/karuta/docs/usersguide.rst

 Member variables
 ================

-Karuta is an object oriented language, so a design can be described as objects and their members. `shared` keyword is used to declare an member value of an in teger, array or object (other kinds of member has different syntax).
+Karuta is an object oriented language, so a design can be described as objects and their members. `shared`, `reg` and `ram` keyword is used to declare an member value of an object, integer or array (other kinds of member has different syntax).

 .. code-block:: none